How Can You Be Useful to God?

 Titus witnessed the transformation in their lives as a result of their response to distress.
 He was exuberant about it.
 He was himself revived and refreshed by everything the Corinthians did for him.

 He could not stop talking to Paul about them: ‘Going over again and again the story of your prompt obedience, and the dignity and sensitivity of your hospitality.
 He was quite overwhelmed by it all!
 And I couldn’t be more pleased – I’m so confident and proud of you’ (vv.15–16, MSG).

 Thank you, Lord, that when I turn to you in times of trouble you transform me and make me more alive, concerned, sensitive, reverent, human, passionate, responsible and more useful to you.

 Respond to God’s call and say, ‘I’ll go’Isaiah 5:8-8:10

-As we look around the world today we see many nations, including Syria, Iraq, Ukraine, Zimbabwe, North Korea and South Sudan, in desperate times.
+As we look around the world today we see many nations in desperate times.
 The description in this passage is of a nation rife with injustice.

 The leaders ‘grab all the land… evicting the old owners… taking over the country, leaving everyone homeless and landless… Those extravagant estates will be deserted.
 A ten-acre vineyard will produce a pint of wine’ (5:8–10, MSG).

-Meanwhile, the leaders make sure ‘their banquets are well furnished’ with music and ‘plenty of wine’ whilst the common people ‘die of thirst’.
+Meanwhile, the leaders make sure ‘their banquets are well furnished’ with music and ‘plenty of wine’ while the common people ‘die of thirst’.
 Their leaders call evil good and good evil (vv.8–22, MSG).

 But what authority does Isaiah have to speak to the society in this way?
 During a dark period in Israel’s history, God called him.
 He describes the vision he had around 740 BC, in the year that King Uzziah died (6:1):